theimowski/master-thesis/docs/section-research.md

 Such generalization refers to concept known as Command and Query Separation.
 The term defines queries as something that does not change state, but only fetch certain portion of data from a system.
 On the other hand, commands are actions that have side effects because of modifying the internal state of the system {{{meyer1988object}}}.
-Previous section showed how queries were implemented to fetch basic sets of data regarding music albums or genres.
+In {{Data Access}} queries were implemented to fetch basic sets of data regarding music albums or genres.
 In this section commands that alter state of Music Store are shown.
 As a part of administration management module, following features were implemented in Music Store application: